LevanceWam/PythonCourse/README.md

 Third section of videos on python.
 <br>
 In this section I learned a lot about how functions worked.
-I created a cool fizzbuzz program in python that ddint take me very long to make.
+I created a cool fizzbuzz program in python that didn't take me very long to make.

 Also learned the difference between arguments and parameters that a lot of young coders miss.
 <br>